Liver Cancer Treatment

 Surgery

 We have one of the largest robotic surgery departments on the West Coast.
-For liver cancer, we use a range of techniques depending on your condition.
+For liver cancer, we use a range of techniques depending on your needs.

-Partial hepatectomy (liver resection): Surgeons remove a small section of your liver.
-In most cases, the remaining liver adapts and can grow back to its original size in about three months.
+In a partial hepatectomy, surgeons remove a small section of the liver.
+In most cases, the remaining liver adapts.
+It can grow back to its original size in about three months.

-Extended and multi-stage hepatectomy: Surgeons remove a larger section of your liver.
-It may be done in a single session or over multiple sessions.
+In extended and multi-stage hepatectomy, surgeons remove a larger section of liver in one or several sessions.
 In most cases, the remaining liver adapts and can grow back to its original size.

-Liver transplant: Surgeons remove your liver and replace it with a healthy liver from a deceased donor.
+With a liver transplant, surgeons remove the liver and replace it with a healthy one from a deceased donor.
 This surgery is not an option for most cancer patients.
-But if you have a type of liver cancer called hepatocellular carcinoma, you might qualify.
+You might qualify if you have a type of liver cancer called hepatocellular carcinoma.
 OHSU is home to Oregon’s only liver transplant center.

 Radiation therapy

-For liver cancer, we use an advanced technique called stereotactic body radiation therapy, or SBRT.
+To treat liver cancer, Knight doctors use an advanced technique called stereotactic body radiation therapy, or SBRT.
 Advantages include:

-- Less damage to nearby healthy tissue, because the radiation is precisely targeted to the tumor.
+- Less damage to healthy tissue because radiation is targeted

-- Shorter treatment timeframe, with five or fewer treatments over no more than two weeks.
+- Shorter treatment time, with five or fewer treatments

 Embolization

-Embolization uses tiny beads to block the blood supply to liver tumors.
+Embolization uses tiny beads to block the blood supply to liver tumors, starving cancer cells while protecting most normal cells.

 We might recommend embolization if: